Zingzy/fluent-2048/README.md

 To give feedback, ask a question or make a feature request, you can either use the [Github Discussions](https://github.com/Zingzy/fluent-2048/discussions)

 Bugs are logged using the github issue system.
 To report a bug, simply [open a new issue](https://github.com/Zingzy/fluent-2048/issues/new).

+## what's next

+- option for users to Track thier in game time
+- Option to undo a move
+- A dedicated Settings page (To Tweak a few things like backdrop style, app theme, board size, board color, etc..)

 #